Saturday, December 21, 2013

 The trim at the front should fall at collarbone level.
 Keep the hood in place by attaching the cord to a button, or pin the cord underneath the gown.
 The border at the back is turned outward and under so that the colors form a teardrop shape.
 The cord is attached directly to its opposite button so that the hood does not slip off.
 Volunteers will assist you with this.

-Plan to arrive early, as congestion is expected.
+Plan to arrive early, as considerable congestion surrounding the campus is expected.
 Campus parking is free and all parking areas will be open to the public except the area by the ROTC buildings.
-The road leading from Waiʻalae entrance to the Stan Sheriff Center will be closed.
+The road leading from Waiʻalae gate entrance to the Stan Sheriff Center will be closed once the parking structure is full.
 For disability access information for your guests, please call 956-GRAD.
 Candidates needing disability accommodations are required to notify the KOKUA Program at 956-7511.

 Caps should be worn at all times except during the playing of Hawaiʻi Ponoʻi, the alma mater and the national anthem, when men should remove their caps.
 The tassel should be worn on the left side, signifying that you already have a degree.

 PBCSE, Master's, DArch, LLM, MD, JD Candidates (in that order): Rise when your college and degree are called, follow your marshal single file up to the right side of the stage.

 Present your printed commencement confirmation to the name reader (ensure that it is folded in half) as you cross the stage.
 As your name is read, move to stage center to receive diploma cover and congratulations, exit the stage and return to your original seat.
 Remain standing until you are instructed to be seated.